Using Epidural Anesthesia During Labor: Benefits and Risks

 What are the risks of epidural anesthesia?

 - Epidurals may cause your blood pressure to suddenly drop.
 For this reason, your blood pressure will be routinely checked to help ensure an adequate blood flow to your baby.
 If there is a sudden drop in blood pressure, you may need to be treated with IV fluids, medications, and oxygen.

 - After your epidural is placed, you will need to alternate sides while lying in bed and have continuous monitoring for changes in fetal heart rate.
 Lying in one position can sometimes cause labor to slow down or stop.

 - You might experience the following side effects: shivering, a ringing of the ears, backache, soreness where the needle is inserted, nausea, or difficulty urinating.

-- You might find that your epidural makes pushing more difficult and additional medications or interventions may be needed such forceps or cesarean.
+- You might find that your epidural makes pushing more difficult and additional medications or interventions may be needed, such as forceps or cesarean.
 Talk to your doctor when creating your birth plan about what interventions he or she generally uses in such cases.

 - For a few hours after the birth, the lower half of your body may feel numb.
 Numbness will require you to walk with assistance.